MisterChief53/Metapulse-wiki/pages/World Server.md

 - ## Initial Setup
 	- The world server setup is not part of the `setup.py` script, since it does not rely on docker, and includes many dependencies.
 	- So, once cloned, you first need to follow the o3de documentation to make sure that our fork of the o3de engine is registered as an engine correctly, and o3de's custom python version is downloaded.
 This includes the setup involving enabling git lfs.
+	- ### Only needed when using source engine
 		- When following those steps, you should not build the engine or generate build files, instead, we navigate to the `o3de-metapulse` folder and execute:
 		  `cmake -B build/windows -S . -G "Visual Studio 17" -DLY_UNITY_BUILD=OFF`
 		  To make the necessary build files (this uses Visual Studio 2022).
 	- Then, make your way to the `World/Libraries` folder, where you will do: `cmake -B build/windows -S . -G "Visual Studio 17"` to generate build configuration for the 3rd party libraries needed. (right now only curl is avaiable)
 	- Then, open the `.sln` file in `World/Libraries/build/windows` to build the library in `Release` mode.
 	- Then, in `build/windows`, execute `cmake --install .` to generate the necessary files the 3rd party library needs.